mmmarinho/ROS2_Tutorial/docs/source/create_interface_package.rst

 .. note::

-   The order of the :program:`CMake` directives is very important.
-In addition, building several nodes, libraries, and messages in the same project can be complex and generate a lot of issues given the interactions between the targets and their dependencies.
+   The order of the :program:`CMake` directives is very important and getting the order wrong can result in bugs with cryptic error messages.

 If a package is dedicated for interfaces, there is no need to worry too much about the :program:`CMake` details.
 We can follow the boilerplate as shown below.
 Edit the :file:`package_with_interfaces/CMakeLists.txt` like so